Going Vegan and Gluten Free?

 Have you missed me?
 I have taken a long break from the blog over the past few months to focus on our family.
 You might not see me quite so much on the internet, but don’t worry, I’m still here, and I have some exciting news!
 And a looong post to welcome you into the new year.

 If you’ve been following me for a while, you know that I have been struggling with my personal health issues for several years.
 It’s true that I have also wanted to lose weight, and I’ve even blogged about that before as well, but last year I made some very big changes to my lifestyle and they made a huge impact to my overall health.
-This post is for those of you who may have made a similar New Year’s resolution.
+This post is for those of you who may have made a similar New Year’s resolution and are also considering going vegan and gluten free (or maybe just one or the other).

 When I shared on my Facebook page that I had been successful not only losing a significant amount of weight, but also reducing the neurological symptoms I’d been suffering for the past few years, several of you asked me to do a post about the changes I made.
 When I wrote my post What I Learned From Posting My Weight on The Internet, I weight over 180 pounds.
 It says 180 in that post, but if I remember correctly I was actually 183.
 As of this morning, those last two numbers were inverted and I was about 138.
 That’s 45 pounds gone!
 My ultimate goal was 135 and to get back into my wedding dress.
 I have not hit my goal quite yet (close enough), but I DID get back in my dress!